chrisib/EuroPi/software/contrib/pams.md

 - `DIN Mode` -- Control the action taken when a gate or trigger is sent to `DIN`:
   - `Gate`: the clock will start on a rising edge and stop on a falling edge
   - `Trigger`: the clock will toggle between the running & stopped states on a rising edge
+  - `Clk`: the incoming signal is treated as a 48 PPQN clock
   - `Reset`: the clock will not change, but all waveforms & euclidean patterns will reset to the beginning
 - `Stop-Rst` -- Stop & Reset: if true, all waves & euclidean patterns will reset when the clock starts.
   Otherwise they will continue from where they stopped